 The construction of this cabinet shows influence from the Chinese.
 The top and side frame members have mortise-and-tenon construction, a traditional method popular in China.
 A recessed narrow waist in front has relief carving of angular T-fret or key-fret design, a motif signifying prosperity and one very popular in China.
 While this cabinet shows construction influence from China, Tibetans, however, are really not particular about how a piece of furniture is put together as in the high plateau that makes up most of Tibet, only softwood such as pine and fir is available as building material.
 As the people in this remote area love colors, they paint their furniture with vivid colors and place the value of a piece in colorful paintings decorating their furniture.
 Tibetan furniture is really ‘paintings on wood’.

+The red lacquer applied to the top of this cabinet has faded in areas revealing there was a thin black underlay.
 The cabinet has four doors in the center, with four smaller panels on the sides and three more across the bottom that are fixed.
 All the panels and doors are constructed using the floating-panel technique, similar in basic design to a picture frame.
 The doors pivot on tenons and can easily slide in and out along grooves on the frame members.
 The metal pulls and coins acting as escutcheon are original.
-The sides and back have hand-planed recessed panels.
-Inside, a shelf divides the space into an upper and lower compartment.
+The sides and back have recessed panels.
+A shelf divides the space inside.